 Not much more expensive than it would be if insurance covered it.
 That is to say, that insurance contributes only a small amount to the overall cost, but they may not even be willing to pay for any of it until you are in your late 60s or 70s.

 If you understand all the risks and benefits of refractive lens exchange alternatives, such as other laser surgery types, I think you will do very well with it.
 As with anything, no procedure is 100% perfect for 100% of the people, but please educate yourself as much as you possibly can during your time with your surgeon.
 Obviously, he or she will do the best job that they possibly can.
-SharpeVision has one of the most experienced and talented surgeons I have ever seen during my career in Dr. Kent Leavitt, MD.
-Dr. Leavitt has been performing cataract surgery for 30 years.
-His training and technique are unequaled.
+SharpeVision has one of the most experienced and talented surgeons I have ever seen during my career in Dr. Luke Barker, MD.

 Refractive Lens Exchange Surgery Cost

 As mentioned above, the cost can range from $6000-$7000 per eye.
 Because of the resources used: operating room, anesthesia, advanced technology intraocular lens, laser assisted cataract surgery, limbal relaxing incision, surgeon skills, operating room staff, and phacoemulsification machine, the procedure is not inexpensive.
-But when you think about the value- seeing clearly without glasses for distance and near surgery in one 10 minute operation- it does not seem like a terribly great expense.
+But when you think about the value-seeing clearly without glasses for distance and near in one 10 minute operation- it does not seem like a terribly great expense!

 Refractive Lens Exchange Recovery Time

 The beauty of refractive lens exchange is that the recovery time is negligible.
 Typically, you are in the ambulatory surgery center for 2 to 3 hours.
 The procedure itself takes under 10 minutes, but getting you checked in and administering an oral sedative takes a little more time.
 We offer a sedative to help relax you for the procedure.
-We don’t use any needles, but there is a pulse oximeter clipped to your index finger, a couple heart monitor stickers to your chest, and a blood pressure cuff on your upper arm.
-We also use eyedrops to dilate your pupils maximally which makes the surgery even easier for the surgeon.
+We don’t use any needles, but there is a pulse oximeter clipped to your index finger, a couple of heart monitor stickers placed on your chest, and a blood pressure cuff placed on your upper arm.
+We also use eyedrops to dilate your pupils maximally, which makes the surgery even easier for the surgeon.
 The laser part of the surgery typically takes about 2 to 3 minutes (most of that just getting you set up under the laser) but the laser itself takes 30 to 40 seconds.
-Then the removal of the lens material and implant of the intraocular lens takes under 10 minutes.
-Immediately following the procedure you go straight home.
+The removal of the lens material and implant of the multi-focal intraocular lens takes under 10 minutes.
+Immediately following the procedure, you will go straight home.
 Your vision initially will be foggy and your pupil will still be dilated for several hours.
 The vast majority of our patients will see 20/20 on a vision chart without any glasses the very next day.
-However, the vision will continue to improve from its somewhat foggy appearance in the first few days to great clarity.
+However, your vision will continue to improve from its somewhat foggy appearance in the first few days to great clarity.
 Due to the multifocal lens implant, you will be able to see distance and near objects clearly!
-Typically we follow up the first day postoperatively, one week postoperatively and one month postoperatively.
+Typically we follow up the first day postoperatively, one week postoperatively, and one month postoperatively.

 Refractive Lens Exchange versus LASIK